cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 apachectl configtest
 ```

-If we get a `Syntax Ok` message, we can reload the Apache2 configuration, restart the service, and check its status:
+If we get a `Syntax Ok` message, we can reload the Apache configuration, restart the service, and check its status:

 ```
 sudo systemctl reload apache2